-In addition, the COVID-19 pandemic has also led to complete or partial shutdowns of manufacturing facilities and distribution centers in many countries, which could result in temporary or long-term disruptions in our tenants' supply chains from suppliers, or otherwise delay the delivery of inventory or other goods necessary for our tenants' operations.
+In addition, the COVID-19 pandemic has also led to complete or partial shutdowns of manufacturing facilities and distribution centers in many countries, which in some cases has resulted in temporary disruptions and could result in long-term disruptions in our tenants' supply chains from suppliers, or otherwise delay the delivery of inventory or other goods necessary for our tenants' operations.
 Our tenants may also be negatively impacted if the outbreak of COVID-19 occurs within their workforce or otherwise disrupts their management.
-Further, certain of our tenants may not be eligible for or may not be successful in securing stimulus funds under the Coronavirus Aid, Relief, and Economic Security Act of 2020.

-As a result of these and other factors, some of our tenants have been unable to and others may become unable to operate their businesses and make rental payments to us on a timely basis or otherwise under their leases.
-Because substantially all of our income is derived from rentals of commercial real property, our business, income, cash flow, results of operations, financial condition, liquidity, prospects and ability to service our debt obligations and our ability to pay dividends and other distributions to our stockholders would be adversely affected if a significant number of tenants are unable to meet their obligations or their revenues decline.
+As a result of these and other factors, certain of our tenants have experienced and continue to experience economic difficulties which may cause them to be unable to meet their obligations to us under their lease agreements in full, or at all.
+A number of our tenants have sought to modify such obligations and may continue to seek additional relief, and additional tenants may seek modifications of such obligations in the future, resulting in increases in uncollectible receivables and reductions in rental income.
+Further, in the event of any default by a tenant under its lease agreement, we might not be able to fully recover and/or experience delays and additional costs in enforcing our rights as landlord to recover amounts due to us under the terms of the lease agreement.
+Because substantially all of our income is derived from rentals of commercial real property, our business, income, cash flow, results of operations, financial condition, liquidity, prospects and ability to service our debt obligations and our ability to pay dividends and other distributions to our stockholders would be adversely affected if a significant number of tenants are unable to meet their obligations to us.